Hu (people): Zahu and Five Barbarians

-Later, "Hu" was also used to designate various groups of Iranians in China, especially the Sogdians, whose cultural practices would be qualified as "Hu", such as their dance the "Huteng" (胡腾, "Barbarian hopping"), or the Sogdian Whirl dance (胡旋, Húxuăn, "Whirling Barbarian", also 胡旋舞, Húxuănwǔ, "Dance of the Whirling Barbarian"), but known as "Sogdian Whirl dance" or simply "Sogdian whirl" to Western scholars.
-The "Jihu" (稽胡) were indigenous inhabitants of Shaanbei and Western Shanxi in the 7th century CE.
+Later, "Hu" was also used to include various groups of Iranic peoples from Central Asia who settled in China for trade, especially the Sogdians.
+The Tang dynasty conquered the Eastern Turkic Khaganate and defeated the Western Turkic Khaganate, creating a hegemony in Inner Asia with the establishment of the Protectorate General to Pacify the West.
+Central Asian trading caravans and tributary convoys became common, and Central Asian cultural practices that spread into Tang heartlands would then be qualified as "Hu", such as their dance the "Huteng" (胡腾, "barbarian hopping"), or the Huxuan (胡旋, "barbarian whirling", also 胡旋舞, Húxuănwǔ, "barbarian whirling dance"), but known as "Sogdian Whirl dance" or simply "Sogdian whirl" to Western scholars.